 Aboriginal people have lived in the Kakadu region for up to 50,000 years and no cultural tour of Kakadu is complete without a visit to the Warradjan Cultural Centre.
 Located about one kilometre from Cooinda Lodge this interactive centre provides detailed information and displays about Aboriginal culture in Kakadu Nationa Park.

 The unique circular design of the cultural centre represents a pig-nosed turtle or ‘Warradjan’ in local language.
 The centre's a great place to escape the heat of the day and immerse yourself in the worlds oldest living culture.
 See ancient artifacts and hear the stories of what life was like before Europeans sailed to Australia.

 You should anticipate an hour to properly appreciate the centre.
 The centre also boasts a delightful gift shop, allowing visitors to purchase a cultural memento to take home with them.
-If you'd like additional information about the Warradjan Cultural Centre or would like to join a Kakadu tour which visits this unique place then please email or call Venture North on (08) 89275500.
+If you'd like additional information about the Warradjan Cultural Centre or would like to join a Kakadu tour from Darwin which visits this unique place then please email or call Venture North on (08) 89275500.